AnnieL5/AnnieL5/README.md

 - 📫 How to reach me: **atianyi.liang@gmail.com**, or [linked in](https://www.linkedin.com/in/tianyi-liang-68b312376/)

 ## Fun Facts
-- 💃 Dance and visual arts are my favourite hobbies and I have practiced them for over ten years;
+- 💃 Dance and visual arts are my favourite hobbies and I have practiced Rhythmic Gymnastics for over ten years;
 - 📧 I have written a code that generates emails to boost efficiency;
 - 🌱 Deeply drawn to knowledge from every field.